lm-sys/RouteLLM/README.md

 ### Model Support

-In the above examples, GPT-4 and Mixtral 8x7B are used as the model pair for routing.
-To modify the model pair used, set them using the `strong-model` and `weak-model` arguments.
+In the above examples, GPT-4 and Mixtral 8x7B are used as the model pair, but you can modify this using the `strong-model` and `weak-model` arguments.

 We leverage [LiteLLM](https://github.com/BerriAI/litellm) to support chat completions from a wide-range of open-source and closed models.
 In general, you need a setup an API key and point to the provider with the appropriate model name.
 Alternatively, you can also use **any OpenAI-compatible endpoint** by prefixing the model name with `openai/` using the `--alt-base-url` and `--alt-api-key` flags to point to the server.

-Note that regardless of the model pair used, an `OPENAI_API_KEY` will be required for generating embeddings for the `mf` and `sw_ranking` routers currently.
+Note that regardless of the model pair used, an `OPENAI_API_KEY` will be required to generate embeddings for both the `mf` and `sw_ranking` routers.

 Instructions for setting up your API keys for popular providers:
 - Local model with Ollama: see [this guide](examples/routing_to_local_models.md)